How Marketers Use Mockly for Campaigns | Free Screenshot Generator

 - Start with one use case: Testimonials are usually the easiest entry point

-- Choose platforms your audience knows: Don't guess; match their actual behavior
+- Choose apps your audience knows: Don't guess; match their actual behavior

 - Base mockups on real feedback: Authenticity matters more than polish